sjandsj/Chat_app_node_express/README.md

 # Chat_app_node_express
-This module contains use of Asyn-await intead of nested callbacks.
+This module contains use of Try/catch block to understand error handling.
-Gives a much cleaner and readable code than Callbacks and Promises.
+A static error has been introduced to mimick a realtime error